mialkin/docs/databases/isolation levels.md

 ## DataGrip

-Isolation level selection in DataGrip:
+Selection of an isolation level in DataGrip:

 <img src="files/datagrip.png" width="350" />